List of Monogatari characters: Deishū Kaiki

 In Hitagi End Ononoki mentions that all his actions for splitting the Senjōgahara family, destroying the religious sect that Senjōgahara's mother was involved with might have been for Senjōgahara's sake.
 However, Ononoki concludes that it failed because he tried to do something which wasn't like him.
 Kaiki, however, sarcastically denies all of it.

 In the end of Hitagi End, his fate is left unknown after being attacked by the student he conned who was ensnared by a reverse snake curse (and which he mentions may have been how Nadeko got her snake too in Nadeko Snake).
 The student, although driven with insanity from the curse pain, said that Ōgi had told him where Kaiki was.

 However it is shown that he is alive and well in Suruga Devil, where he makes a formal appearance to Kanbaru and revealing his relationship with Tooe, Kanbaru's mom.
-What happened in between the timeskip has yet to be explained.
+This reveal shows that Kaiki's "death" in Hitagi End was another one of Kaiki's lies.